osamaizhar/AI-Semantic-Talent-Ranking-Engine/README.md

 4. **Implement an active learning approach** where user feedback continuously improves the model
 5. **Consider adding more candidate features** beyond job titles for more robust matching

-## Future Improvements

-1. **Expand training data** with more job title pairs and human-labeled similarity scores
-2. **Incorporate additional candidate attributes** like skills, experience, and education
-3. **Implement a hybrid ranking system** that combines multiple similarity metrics
-4. **Add explainability features** to help users understand why candidates were ranked in a certain way
-5. **Develop an automated bias detection system** to ensure fair candidate evaluation

 ## Getting Started